Vladimir Ilyich Lenin – individual works, compilations, biographies and including earlier Collected and Selected editions

 Reminiscences of Lenin, Clara Zetkin, Modern Books, London, 1929, 78 pages.

-Lenin, by R Palme Dutt, (London, Hamish Hamilton, 1933), 96 pages.
+Lenin, by R Palme Dutt, Hamish Hamilton, London, 1933, 96 pages.
 A short biography by a British Communist.

 Lenin on the Woman Question, Clara Zetkin, International Publishers, New York, 1934, 31 pages.